dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

 - New rules may take up to 45 minutes to become effective.
 - After the rules are applied, pod restarts are required to ensure the changes take effect.

+Please SSH into your VM and restart all pods.
 You can use this command - `kubectl rollout restart deployment -n easytrade`

 ![](../../assets/images/labels-annotations-settings.png)